 A steerable catheter delivery system often includes a braid or coil reinforcement; laser cut hypotube can also be used for this purpose.
 PTFE liners are frequently utilized to improve inner lubricity.
 We can manufacture your custom deflectable catheters in numerous configurations and constructions.
 Ultra-thin wall deflectable catheters are available with wall thicknesses as low as 0.007”.
 Options for deflectable catheters include PTFE-lined lumens and customized or standard handle configurations.

 Multi-Directional Deflectable Catheters

-DUKE Extrusion’s steerable catheters can be deflectable on up to four different planes—we can create unidirectional, bidirectional, 3- and 4-directional steerable catheters, according to your specific application.
+DUKE Extrusion’s can make steerable catheters deflectable on up to four different planes. we can create unidirectional, bidirectional, 3- and 4-directional steerable catheters.
 Deflection refers to the movement of the catheter tip, independent of the rest of the device.

 Unidirectional Deflectable Catheters

 A single-direction deflectable catheter features a tip that can be pulled into a defined curve via pull wires and anchor rings.
-Deflectable catheters are useful where highly angulated turns in target anatomy are encountered or where precise tip positioning is required.
+Deflectable catheters are useful when encountering highly angulated turns in target anatomy or where precise tip positioning is required.

 Bidirectional Deflectable Catheters

 The tips of two-direction deflectable catheters can be pulled in two opposing directions.
 This requires two pull wires, usually connected to a single anchor ring.
 Because they can be steered forward and backward, bidirectional deflectable catheters are especially useful where a sweep motion, with no rotational maneuvering, is desired for exact tip placement.